Professors: John Bartholdi (ISyE), Russ Clark (OIT, CoC)

 GPS can be inaccurate, especially around tall buildings, which interfere with signals from the satellites.
 This makes it hard to note accurately when a bus arrives at a control point and especially when it departs.

-To learn how to recognize when the bus has stopped, we are collecting data from smart phones.
-You install an app that will record all sensor data from an Android device and push it to a remote DB for analysis.
+To learn how to recognize when the bus has stopped, we can collect data from smart phones.
+You can install our app on an Android phone that will record all sensor data and push it to a remote DB for analysis.
 Then you ride the bus and use the app to record times of actual arrival and departure.

 Among the interesting sensor readings, besides GPS, are the accelerometer and the detection of Bluetooth beacons, which we will deploy.